 What do you think is the most essential skill to have as a drummer?

 The most innovative drummers that I know of are the ones who have a good grasp on music history.
-That’s what allows you to know how to get the right sound.
-If a producer says to me “Let’s go for a 1950′s rock-and-roll sound“, I know how to tune a drum kit to get that.
-If they said, ”let’s do a pop song“, I can make the drums sound like that.
+That’s what allows you to get the right sound.
+If a producer says to me “Let’s go for a 1950’s rock-and-roll sound “, I know how to tune a drum kit to get that.
+If they said, ”Let’s do a pop song “, I can make the drums sound like that.
 Having an awareness of the music that was made in the past is one of your greatest assets.
 You should know how records sound through-out the ages, and do research on how they were made.
 That’s what gives you an edge.
-When you listen to a Bruno Mars record, a lot of people have no idea that one part of the song is completely based off something Michael Jackson did, and another part of the track is based of The Police, and other part was a Quincy Jones production imitation.
-If you can listen to a song and hear that it was ripped off from Earth, Wind and Fire, or some other artist, it’s a sign that you’re understanding music history, and that’s going to dictate the choices you make when you’re in the studio.
+When you listen to a Bruno Mars record, a lot of people have no idea that one part of the song is completely based off something Michael Jackson did, and another part of the track is based of The Police, and the other part is a Quincy Jones production imitation.
+If you can listen to a song and hear that it was ripped off from Earth, Wind & Fire, or some other artist, it’s a sign that you’re understanding music history, and that’s going to dictate the choices you make when you’re in the studio.

-Wrapping up, is there anything you want to talk about regarding the future of I WANT THAT SOUND?
+Wrapping up, is there anything you want to mention regarding the future of That Sound?

 We have a 1985 pack coming out soon.
-I’m working on a hip-hop pack too, which is fun.
-Nir Zidkyahu and Jeff Juliano’s is coming out with a pack too.
-So keep an eye out for all that.
+I’m working on a hip-hop pack too, which is fun, and Nir Zidkyahu and Jeff Juliano are coming out with a pack as well.
+So keep an eye out for all that!